hongkim25/TLTP/README.md

 30 AUG 2025 - Woke up at 7:30.
 Did a research on bootcamps + talked to Gemini/Chatgpt + Datacamp/Brilliant python + Babbel/Duolingo Spanish + read "Starting a career at Apple with military experience" (40% complete)

 31 AUG 2025 - Woke up at 6:30.
 The last day of the initial planning phase of TLTP!
 Planned for the next months of TLTP, Set the target companies to apply in 2026 + talked to Gemini/Chatgpt + Datacamp/Brilliant python + Babbel/Duolingo Spanish + read "Starting a career at Apple with military experience" (70% complete)

+1 SEP 2025 - Woke up at 6:50.
+Talked to Gemini/Chatgpt + Datacamp/Brilliant python + Babbel/Duolingo Spanish + finished reading "Starting a career at Apple with military experience"